elite-agents/machina-habilis/packages/oldowan/README.md

 bun run server.ts
 ```

-## REST API Wrapping
+## REST API Wrapping with OpenAPI Support

-Oldowan can also wrap existing REST APIs into MCP-compatible tools.
-The constructor for `RestApiOldowanServer` takes a `IRestApiWrappedOldowanToolRepository` as an argument, which is a repository of `RestApiWrappedOldowanTool`s.
+Oldowan can wrap existing REST APIs into MCP-compatible tools with OpenAPI 3.0 specifications.
+This enables proper documentation and type safety for your API endpoints.

 ```typescript
 import {